'Big, good business': Snap up this thriving Brunswick East bar for $1.57m

 “The Alderman is one of the oldest bars in its area,” its website reads.

-The property at 134 Lygon Street, Brunswick East, will be auctioned at noon on Friday, March 27.
+The property at 134 Lygon Street, Brunswick East, is offered for private sale.